Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

-Mole (pronounced moh-lay) has gained popularity the world over thanks to the culinary genius of chefs such as Rick Bayless, the "King of Mexican cuisine".
-What is mole?
+Molé (pronounced moh-lay) has increased in exposure and popularity all over the world thanks to the culinary genius of chefs such as Rick Bayless, the "King of Mexican cuisine."
+But what is molé?

-Basically, mole is a Mexican sauce with complex flavor that makes a great complement to both meat and vegetarian dishes.
-Similar to BBQ sauce, it can be brushed onto grilled beef, pork or poultry.
-Although dried chiles are a main ingredient, mole is not necessarily spicy.
-Rather it is rich, silky and slighty sweet with nuances of smoke, fruit and chocolate.
+Basically, molé is a Mexican sauce with a complex flavor that makes a great complement to both meat and vegetarian dishes.
+Similar to BBQ sauce, it can be brushed onto grilled beef, pork, or poultry.
+Although dried chiles are a main ingredient, this sauce is not necessarily spicy.
+Rather it is rich, silky, and slighty sweet with nuances of smoke, fruit, and chocolate.

-In contemporary Mexico recipes abound for black, red, yellow, green, almond and pepian mole.
-Ingredients are toasted, ground and mixed for special occasions.
+In contemporary Mexico, recipes abound for black, red, yellow, green, almond, and pepian molé.
+Ingredients are toasted, ground, and mixed for special occasions.
 The process is elaborate and can take days.
-The Oaxaca region is famous for the coveted mole negro, or black mole.
-Rick Bayless, whose mole contributed to his title of Top Chef Master, made his Oaxacan black mole for one of Obama's White House state dinners.
-His mole had upwards of 20 ingredients and took three days to prepare.
+The Oaxaca region is famous for the coveted molé negro, or black molé.
+Rick Bayless, whose version of this sauce contributed to his title of Top Chef Master, made his Oaxacan black molé for one of Obama's White House state dinners.
+His sauce had upwards of 20 ingredients and took three days to prepare.

 For home cooks short on time, simpler versions can produce equally delicious results.
-See the Scoville chart when choosing dried chiles for your mole.
-Because of availability, I use Peruvian "marisol" chiles and "colorado" chiles for my red mole and throw in a chipotle for extra smokiness.
+See the Scoville chart when choosing dried chiles for your sauce.
+Because of availability, I use Peruvian "marisol" chiles and "colorado" chiles for my red molé and throw in a chipotle for extra smokiness.
 Please see "tips" section for suggested chile combinations.

-Don't trust "quick" mole recipes which require only half an hour of cooking time.
-Mole must be simmered for at least two hours, until thick and pungent.
-But beware: mole is extremely addictive!
+Don't trust "quick" recipes which require only half an hour of cooking time.
+This sauce must be simmered for at least two hours, until thick and pungent.
+But beware: it is extremely addictive!

 narrow, long and dark/spicy flavor